 "If you use text or an image that was created by someone else be sure that you have permission to use the text or image from the rights owner or creator."

-eBay is trying to keep up with Amazon by making listing faster via implementation of the product catalog.
-In certain categories, such as books, DVDs, and CDs, eBay has stock photos available in a product catalog.
-If the product is a media item and has an ISBN (International Standard Book Number), always try entering the number to see if a photo will appear.
+Listing an item on eBay can be a ponderous process, so the company is trying to streamline it by providing a product catalog.
+In certain categories such as books and DVDs, eBay has stock photos available in the catalog.
+If the product is a media item and has an ISBN (International Standard Book Number), try entering the number while you're creating the listing to see if a photo pops up.

-Although rampant on eBay, eBay does not allow images copied from a manufacturer's website without express written permission from the owner or company.
-Image theft from a manufacturer or brand's website is a big no-no and sellers can be sued for the unauthorized use of photos.
+Although they are rampant on the site, eBay rules forbid using images copied from a manufacturer's website without express written permission from the company.
+Sellers can be sued for the unauthorized use of photos.